The wreck of the Rena in historical context

 The only other commercial ship to have been wrecked on the reef since 1795 was the Nellie in 1878.

-The same day – and with more to come – Radio New Zealand reported Director of Maritime New Zealand, Catherine Taylor, as saying that on a scale of 10, ‘the disaster rates an eight’.
+The same day, Radio New Zealand reported Director of Maritime New Zealand Catherine Taylor as saying that on a scale of 10, ‘the disaster rates an eight’.

 The loss of the oil tanker Torrey Canyon off the British coast in the 1960s changed people’s attitude to marine pollution.

 In the days of sail there was no fossil fuel to come ashore.
-Steam took over, but those ships burned coal.
+When steam took over, those ships burned coal.
 When they sank off the coast the coal sank with them (and the little that was washed ashore sometimes provided beachcombers with welcome free fuel).

-That changed with the switch from coal to oil firing, and more particularly the more recent use of low-grade ‘bunker fuel’ by big ships.
-It is much thicker and more toxic than the sort of marine diesel a boatie may accidentally spill when topping up at a marina.
+That changed with the switch from coal to oil firing, and especially with the more recent use of low-grade ‘bunker fuel’ by big ships.
+This is much thicker and more toxic than the marine diesel a boatie may accidentally spill while topping up at a marina.

 And, of course, ships have got a lot bigger.
 When big ships get into trouble, they can spill a lot more fuel and cargo than their predecessors did.

-So how bad is this?
-It is still developing, but on 12 October the New Zealand Herald reported that the Maritime New Zealand website gave some comparisons – these were the previous ‘more significant marine oil spills in New Zealand waters since 1990’.
+On 12 October 2011, the Maritime New Zealand website listed these ‘significant marine oil spills in New Zealand waters since 1990’:

 Don Wong 1998

 The Korean fishing vessel Don Wong 529 ran aground off Stewart Island, spilling 400 tonnes of automotive oil into the ocean.
-Of the oil spilled, 310 tonnes was dispersed either naturally or with chemicals.
-The other 90 tonnes was recovered by salvors.
+Of this, 310 tonnes was dispersed either naturally or with chemicals and the other 90 tonnes was recovered by salvors.

 Rotoma 1999